ccrma/fauck/README.md

 make win
 ```

+Afterward, the file `Faust.chug` and directory `faust` should be in `%USERPROFILE%/Documents/ChucK/Chugins`.

-Navigate to the `package` directory and find the latest `fauck` version such as `fauck-0.0.1`.
+Navigate to this repository's `package` directory and find the latest `fauck` version such as `fauck-0.0.1`.
 You should see a file `sndfile.dll`, which you should copy next to wherever `chuck.exe` exists on your computer (likely `C:/Program Files/ChucK/chuck.exe`).

 ## Using FaucK